LCOGT/banzai-floyds-ui/README.md

 # BANZAI-FLOYDS-UI
-Frontend for re-extraction using BANZAI-FLOYDS
+User interface for re-extraction using BANZAI-FLOYDS

 Installation
 ------------